grav/pr-builder/README.md

 ## Can I see the logs?

+This is where the `log-base-url` parameter comes in.

-The logs of each test run is put into `db/<commit-sha>_<base>.txt`.
-You can just point your webserver to that directory to expose them to a browser.
+The logs of each test run are named `<commit-sha>_<base>.txt` and placed in the `db` folder.
+Specifying `http://example.com` as `log-base-url` will record a log file for SHA `abc123` to github as `http://example.com/abc123.txt`, so you should be able to just point your webserver to the `db` directory on your server in order to expose all the logs.

 ## But ...
 I want it to do deployment